lisalb168/Bo_project/capstone project 2/readme.md

      style="float: left; margin-right: 10px;" />

 ## Modeling
-Some commonly used NLP feature extraction techniques such as CountVectorizer and N-Grams, TF-IDF Vectorizer from Scikit-learn, and Word2Vec from Gensim are explored.
+Some commonly used NLP feature extraction techniques such as CountVectorizer and N-Grams, TF-IDF Vectorizer, and Word2Vec are explored.
 Within each framework, we fit classification models such as Random Forest, Multinomial Naïve Bayes, LightGBM and Logistic regression with regularizations.
 For each feature model combination, the same pre-defined 5-fold cross validation object is passed to RandomizedSearchCV in Scikit-learn on the training set to select the best combination of hyperparameters, the 5 validation accuracy scores will be recorded and average validation score will be compared among different feature model combinations.

 ## Further Readings
 Link to the data source: